drewletcher/html-data-parser/README.md

 ### Options File

 The options file supports options for all html-data-parser modules.
 Parser will read plain JSON files or JSONC files with Javascript style comments.
+The default name of the options file is `hdp.options.json` located in the current working directory.

 ```javascript
 {